Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

     >**Note**: If the **Edit** menu item is not visible, select the ellipsis **...** and then select **Edit**.

-      You have now setup Power BI service to use for your labs.
+      You have now set up a Power BI service to use for your labs.

 ### Task 2: Create Chart and Time Visualizations